Location - Outskirts of Atricis, East of the Main Weyr near the old Campsite

 "Naturally," she concurred, only to narrow her eyes on him.
 "And don't look at me like that.
 You know better than that."

-Ambrosiius gave a nod towards the remove.
+Ambrosius gave a nod towards her.
 "My apologise, my Lady."
 Though an odd way to address her after all this time, the very term 'my Lady' comforted Ambrosius, helping to root him once more into familiar and comforting habits, ones established even long before he ever Impressed to Bowith.
 It was a bitter sweet reminder to Ambrosius that he had once lived a life without Bowith, but it was also a reminder that he could do it once again.

-The runner rode along the path, following it down to the lake, but before they could arrive to shores, Inez made a turn north up a path that Ambrosius nearly missed.
+The runners rode along the path, following it down to the lake, but before they could arrive to shores, Inez made a turn north up a path that Ambrosius nearly missed.

-"Where are you going?" he asked he urged Delaqua with the shut of his leg against her side to follow after Inez.
+"Where are you going?" he asked he urged Purefoy with the shut of his leg against the gelding's side to follow after Inez.
 "I thought we were going to shore."

 "Don't worry and just follow me," Inez assured him as her runner cantered along the narrow trail.